jaredellison/micro_monitor/README.md

 # Python Serial

 This directory encludes python tools to send and receive serial data for developing and debugging code on teensy microcontrollers.
-It is intended to help replace the arduino IDE.
+It is intended to help replace the Arduino IDE serial monitor with a quicker lighter weight command line tool.

 The general idea is to open two terminal windows to work in: one for sending information, the other for receiving it.